 Sustainable Aviation Fuels

-The SAFN initiative also consisted of 40+ stakeholders such as biofuel producers, non-profit advocacy organizations, research institutions, government agencies, agricultural producers and other entities representing the biofuel supply chain.
+SAFN was the nation’s first regional stakeholder effort to explore the opportunities and challenges surrounding the production of sustainable aviation fuels, comprised of biofuel producers, nonprofit advocacy organizations, research institutions, government agencies, agricultural producers and other entities representing the biofuel supply chain.

-As the first regional assessment of its kind in the United States, the report examines the feasibility, challenges and opportunities for creating a commercially viable, sustainable aviation biofuels industry in the Northwest.
-It asses the feedstock pathways in the four-state area (WA, OR, MT, and ID) as possible sources for producing sustainable jet fuel.
-This includes evaluating the cost, timescale, water and land usage, refining, transport infrastructure and actual use by airlines.
-The feedstocks include agriculturally based oilseeds like camelina, forest residues, algae, municipal solid waste and others.
+As the first regional assessment of its kind in the United States, the report examines the feasibility, challenges, and opportunities for creating a commercially viable, sustainable aviation biofuels industry in the Northwest.
+It assessed the feedstock pathways in the four-state Northwest area (WA, OR, MT, and ID) as possible sources for producing sustainable jet fuel and evaluated the cost, timescale, water and land usage, refining, transport infrastructure, and actual use by airlines.
+The feedstocks examined in the report were agriculturally based oilseeds like camelina, forest residues, algae, municipal solid waste, and others.

 - Create a strategic focus on sustainable fuels for aviation

 - Promote stable, long-term policy to attract investment

 - Ensure support for aviation fuels and promising feedstocks under the Renewable Fuel Standard 2 (RFS2) Program

 - Provide strong state and local backing for this industry sector